-Class Rosald Findley of 1st Squadron, 1st Cavalry Regiment, 1st Armored Division, get some help Wedner day from clork Valerie Rowe at the Alpine Adventures store at the new Edelweiss Lodge and Resort in Garmisch, Germany.
-Michellian Findley was on rest and recuperation leave from Operation Iraqi Freedom (choice of) teurs and picked out some stuff" for his wife, his daughters and himself to do.
-Retired Army 1st Set.
-Chuck El-kins said he was flows to Hawaii for five days of R&R when he was serving in Victoria.
-On Wednesday, Elkins, who was visiting Edelweiss with his wife, said he hoped to meet some troops on R&R from Iraq or Af- "It kind of gave me faith that the Army wanted to do right by us," Elkins suid of his five-day leave.
-"That's why I decided to Edelweiss was built to replace several aging vacation sites operated by Armed Forces Recreation Center Europe.
-One of them, the General George Patton Hotel in Garmach, closed Wednesday webs opened its doors.
-The Army used a 30-year, \$80 which is located behind the George C. Marshall Center.
-The above sea level, is one of n scenic backdrops.
-E-mail Charle Coon at
+PHOTOS BY CHARLIE COON Stars and Stripes morning at the same time Edel- Army Sgt.
+1st Class Michellian Findley, left, of the 2nd Medical Brigade, and her husband, Army Sgt.
+1st Class Ronald Findley of 1st Squadron, 1st Cavalry Regiment, 1st Armored Division, get some help Wedner day from clerk Valerie Rowe at the Alpine Adventures store at the new Edelweiss Lodge and Resort in Garmisch, Germany.
+Michellian Findley was on rest and receperation leave from Operation Iraqi Freedom Ronald Findley returned to Germany in July after an extended deployn ed with the 1st AD already went through the Longing. (choice of) tours and picked out some stuff" for his wife, his daughters and himself to do. forms worn by the staff.
+"They just need to be extra sensi-Retired Army 1st Sgt.
+Chuck El-kina said he was flown to Hawaii for five days of R&R when he was serving in Victnam. tive to our needs."
+Gorbey said he knew of a soldier wife, said he hoped to meet some troops on R&R from Iraq or Afin Bamberg on R&R on RAR leave who was unable shiy in."
+On Wednesday, Elkins, who was visiting Edelweiss with his General George Patton Hotel in Garmach, closed Wednesday "It kind of gave me faith that webs opened its doors. the Army wanted to do right by us," Elkins suid of his five-day The Army used a 30-year, \$80 million note to build Edelweiss, leave.
+"That's why I decided to which is located behind the George C. Marshall Center.
+The Edelweiss was built to replace Zugspitze, the highest peak in Germany at nearly 10,000 feet several aging vacation sites operated by Armed Forces Recreation Center Europe.
+One of them, the above sea level, is one of n scenic backdrops.
+E-mail Charle Coon at dimail estrines and ex